konnov/protocols-made-fun/_posts/2025-05-08-lean-two-phase-proofs.md

  %}

 As you can see, this was an easy one.
 It took me just 10 minutes to write it.
-Actually, closer to the end of the proof, I was writing proofs like the proof of `invariant_is_inductive_tm_commit_lemma1` in 1-2 minutes.
-You can find the other 41 proofs in [InductiveProofs.lean][].
-The plot below shows the total proof
+Actually, closer to the end of the proof, I was writing similar proofs in 1-2 minutes.
+You can find the remaining 41 proofs in [InductiveProofs.lean][].
+The plot below shows the total proof efforts:
-efforts:

 {% include webp.html
     src="two-phase-inductive-proof.png"